20 useful phrases in French for a trip to France

 If you're coming to Paris or France, you'll certainly be visiting monuments and neighborhoods, and you may need to ask for directions.

-Here's a useful phrase: "Excuse me, where is the nearest metro station?"
+Here's a very useful phrase: "Excuse me, where is the nearest metro station?"

 • Where's the nearest metro station?